MileHacker Logo

 Car Rental Cons

-Can be expensive, challenging road conditions off main sealed road, international permit needed.
+Can be expensive, challenging road conditions off the beaten path sealed road, international permit needed.

 Best For: Independent exploration, reaching off-the-beaten-path attractions, groups.